It's Not Swell to Have Swollen Muscles After a Workout, but There Are Simple Remedies

 Image Credit: AndreyPopov/iStock/GettyImages

-If you have ever begun a new weight-training program and then found it difficult to walk down stairs for the following few days, you are familiar with the uncomfortable side effects of muscle strengthening.
-You might develop swollen muscles after weight training.
-You might also find that your strength and range of motion have decreased, and you feel stiffness and discomfort.
+If you've ever begun a new weight-training program and then found it difficult to walk down stairs for the following few days, you're familiar with the uncomfortable side effects of muscle strengthening.

 Advertisement